cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

 act as a single validator with X stake or as N validators with collectively X stake.

+Double signature slashes are capped by the slashing period as described in [state-machine.md](state-machine.md).

 ## Uptime tracking

 At the beginning of each block, we update the signing info for each validator and check if they should be automatically unbonded: